 Zoom by photokina.
 The latest camera models, telephoto lenses, binoculars and astrophotography cameras can be tested in the Zoom area.
 On the Piazza, tight-walking acrobats, artists and spontaneous walking acts will offer photo and video ops from unusual angles.
 Attendees can rent equipment at the new Rental Station on the North Boulevard.

 Light Art by photokina.
-Light painting and light art photography are among the photo trends of 2016.
+Light painting and light art photography are among the new photo trends.
 At photokina, expert photographers and photo artists will demonstrate how to simply produce fantastic photos with a camera’s time exposure, the right light and the right movements.

 Mobile by photokina.
-Attendees will learn how to shoot, process and share smartphone photos.
+Attendees will learn how to shoot, process and also share smartphone photos.
 They can discover the most recent apps, optimize their techniques and learn everything about the right processing—to make the best images with a smartphone.
-Mobile photography stars will offer tips and discuss the best apps.
+Furthermore, mobile photography stars will offer tips and discuss the best apps.

 Futurezone by photokina.
-Here is where attendees will see start-ups present emerging technologies and imaging apps to make better photos and video.
+Here attendees will see start-ups present emerging technologies as well as imaging apps to make better photos and video.
 App developers will be on hand, and visitors can try out the newest programs.

 Digility. photokina is partnering with a new business conference on digital reality, Digility, on September 22–23.
-Meet with the leading people and companies who are working on the fusion of a digital world with the real world.
-Attendees can experience the complete ecosystem of virtual and augmented reality, connecting with manufacturers, developers, researchers, investors, service providers and opinion leaders.
+Meet with the leading people as well as companies who are working on the fusion of a digital world with the real world.
+Attendees can experience the complete ecosystem of virtual and augmented reality, connecting with manufacturers, developers, researchers, investors, service providers and also opinion leaders.

 The Professional Stage